ivanov/kanten/README.md

 [ ] don't read the whole file on startup - delay it
-    - verify via `make big` that the footprint isn't huge on startup [x] new flag `-c` `--columns` (complement to `--width`)
+    - verify via `make big` that the footprint isn't huge on startup [x] new flag `-c` `--columns` (complement to `--width`) [ ] last pane is getting extra crap in it
+[ ] 'k' kind of almost works - something is not being update [ ] eliminate all `off_screen` stuff
+[x] J and K are just like space and
+[ ] keep track of real length (don't increment index past end - display columns)

 TEST PLAN